Sephdude/refined-translate/README.md

 It contains Puerto Rican spanish text from various sources and automatically generated english translations using the Heslinki-OPUS-MT-ES-EN model.

 # Model Training
-The translator uses a fine-tuned version of the Helsinki-NLP OPUS-MT-EN-ES.
+The translator is a fine-tuned version of the Helsinki-NLP OPUS-MT-EN-ES trained on formal text, then seperately trained on colloquial speech to make the translations more casual.

 ## References